 The Center for International Business Education and Research (CIBER) at Michigan State University looks to further international business education and understanding for business professionals, academic professionals, and students by increasing knowledge development, knowledge deployment, and cultural competitiveness.

 This article reviews counterfeiting activities occurring in Michigan and ways to avoid becoming a victim.
 Examples from Michigan-based companies provide tangible illustrations of the problem and potential solutions.
-File opens as PDF.
+File opens in PDF.

 The Michigan branch of the Department of Commerce specializes in helping small-to-medium sized companies develop and execute exporting strategies.
 Services offered include trade counseling, market intelligence, business matchmaking, and commercial diplomacy.
 Fees vary and are based on the service being provided.
 This website provides information and contacts about the three offices that serve the state, as well as trade events, a resource database for exporters, and a press room.

 This document describes Michigan’s use of Freedom of Contract and its exceptions.
 The Michigan Sales Representative Act and Michigan’s limitations on the enforceability of non-competition agreements are also briefly described.
-Issues such as absent or ambiguous terms, oral contracts, franchise relationships, taxes and antitrust laws are discussed as well.
+Issues such as absent or ambiguous terms, oral contracts, franchise relationships, taxes, and antitrust laws are discussed as well.
 Prepared by: Foster, Swift, Collins & Smith, P.C.
+File opens in PDF.